 - Chehalis Watershed (WRIAs 22/23): Base flows were established in 1988 for the mainstem Chehalis River, as well as several major tributaries in Thurston County, including Cedar, Porter, and Prairie Creeks.
 Seasonal closures are established for the Black and Skookumchuck Rivers, Waddell, Salmon, and Scatter Creeks some of these closures were established as far back as the 1940s.
-(WAC 173-522) - ❖ Deschutes Watershed (WRIA 13): An instream flow rule was set in 1980 for the mainstem of the Deschutes River, which is seasonally closed to new water rights from April 15 to October 15.
+(WAC 173-522) - Deschutes Watershed (WRIA 13): An instream flow rule was set in 1980 for the mainstem of the Deschutes River, which is seasonally closed to new water rights from April 15 to October 15.
 In addition, many smaller streams have closures, including McLane, Woodard, Woodland, and Percival Creeks, as well as Long, Patterson, and Hicks Lakes.
+(WAC 173-513)

-(WAC 173-513) - Kennedy-Goldsborough (WRIA 14): Minimum instream flow rules were set in 1984 for Kennedy and Perry Creek, which have seasonal closures.
+- Kennedy-Goldsborough (WRIA 14): Minimum instream flow rules were set in 1984 for Kennedy and Perry Creek, which have seasonal closures.
 Schneider Creek and Summit Lake also are seasonally closed to new water rights.
-(WAC 173-514) - ❖ Nisqually Watershed (WRIA 11): A minimum instream flow was set for several locations along the mainstem of the Nisqually River in 1981.
+(WAC 173-514) - Nisqually Watershed (WRIA 11): A minimum instream flow was set for several locations along the mainstem of the Nisqually River in 1981.
 McAllister Creek, Lake Saint Clair, Eaton and Yelm Creeks are closed year-round to new water appropriations.
 Several tributaries of the Nisqually have seasonal closures, including Red Salmon, Toboton, and Lackamas Creeks.
 (WAC 173-511)

-Although exempt groundwater withdrawals (typically serve single-family homes) don't require a water right permit, they are always subject to state water law.
+Although exempt groundwater withdrawals (which typically serve single-family homes) do not require a water right permit, they are always subject to state water law.
 In some instances, exempt groundwater withdrawals are regulated when they interfere with prior or senior water rights, including instream flow rules.
 Thurston County analysis of Ecology records show there are more than 34,000 exempt wells in Thurston County.
 Although water use by each of these homes is small, collectively they may reduce water quantity in rivers and streams.
-Under the 2018 Streamflow Restoration Act the County is working with other partners to understand the water needs of future rural residents, and create a plan for each WRIA to address any impacts in ways that will result in the overall improvement of stream health.
+Under the 2018 Streamflow Restoration Act the county and other regional partners developed plans to understand the water needs of future rural residents and fish and wildlife.
+Each WRIA's plan addresses expected impacts from new permit-exempt wells by identifying projects that will keep water in-stream and aim to preserve stream health from rural growth impacts occurring between 2019-2040.
+The county, along with other implementing governments and entities named in the plans, are jointly responsible for offsetting the consumptive use impacts of forecasted permit-exempt wells are forecast for installation in these watersheds accordingly: WRIA 11, 2,987; WRIA 13, 2,616; WRIA 14, 4,294; and WRIA 22/23, 4,555.

 Projected population growth in both urban and rural areas may require additional groundwater withdrawals to serve new residents.
-Care must be taken to ensure that these withdrawals do not that jeopardize the survival of fish or other aquatic life.
+Care must be taken to ensure that these withdrawals do not jeopardize the survival of fish or other aquatic life.